jessicagunson/ukentomology_JLG/ukentomology_JLG/README.md

 # ukentomology_JLG

-A package for identifying and locating entomological specimens at UK museums
+A package for identifying and locating entomological specimens at UK museums.
+This package has compiled entomology specimen collection data from the London Museum of Natural History and the Royal Albert Memorial Museum, specifically specimens of the Lepidoptera order.
+Users are able to load in a dataframe of relevant information, as well as re-pull the information from the individual APIs if desired.
+The package also allows users to generate simple summary statistics regarding the type and quantity of specimens available at the museum locations.

 ## Installation